Hotel Obligations for Bed Bugs

 Common Law

-Under common law, the hotel manager has a responsibility to use reasonable care to promote your safety as a guest.
+Under common law, the hotel manager has a responsibility to use reasonable care to promote your safety as a hotel guest.
 Bedbugs pose a well-known hazard to personal safety; bites can cause rash, allergic reactions and permanent scars.
 It is reasonable to expect hotel staff to clean, fumigate, disinfect and exterminate any known infestation of bedbugs.
-But common law does not require the hotel staff ensure your safety, only to take reasonable measures to promote it.
-If the infestation is new and unknown to the hotel manager, then the common law protection does not apply as long as the room is reasonably clean.
-It is unreasonable to expect hotel staff to know about an infestation before it starts.
+But common law does not require the hotel staff to ensure your safety, only to take reasonable measures to promote it.
+If the infested room is unknown to the hotel manager, then the common law protection does not apply as long as the room is reasonably clean.
+It is unreasonable to expect hotel staff to know about a bedbug issue before it starts.

 Legal Recourse